natocool2/Easynet-Pro-KB/project-plan.md

 ## Progress Assessment

-The knowledge base development continues to progress ahead of schedule, with excellent progress in the Business Intelligence, Projects and Investment, Legal Support, Marketing and Communication, Technological Development, and now the Events and Networking sections.
+The knowledge base development continues to progress ahead of schedule, with excellent progress in the Business Intelligence, Projects and Investment, Legal Support, Marketing and Communication, Technological Development, and Events and Networking sections.
 Key achievements to date include:

 1. Successful establishment of a consistent, well-structured document format
 2. Development of comprehensive content with evidence-based best practices